Enter Highway Number(s)

 The project constitutes the principal access into the Inyo and Mono County recreation areas.
 The project would relieve congestion, separate oncoming traffic with a divided median, and breakup traffic queues by providing major passing opportunities.
 This project is the second of three segments that will close the final 2-lane "gap" on Route 14 between Mojave and the junction with Route 395.
 Route 14 is an Interregional High Emphases Focus Route and is essential to the economic development of the eastern Sierra region.
 It is consistent with Transportation Concept Report, the Interregional Transportation Strategic Plan, and the Kern County Regional Transportation Plan.

-The project's funding shares are documented in an MOU amongst Caltrans, Kern Council of Governments (Kern COG), Inyo County and Mono County.
-Funding shares for the programmed amount are 40% Caltrans, 40% Kern COG, 10% Inyo County, and 10% Mono County.
+The project's funding shares are documented in an Memo of Understanding (MOU) amongst Caltrans, Kern Council of Governments (Kern COG), Inyo County Local Transportation Commission and Mono County Local Transportation Commission (LTC).
+Funding shares for the programmed amount are 40% Caltrans, 40% Kern COG, 10% Inyo County LTC, and 10% Mono County LTC.

 This project will improve this segment of highway to the concept LOS of “B”, and to the Concept Facility of a “4 lane expressway”.
-The improvements planned as part of this project for the intersections with Route 178 west and Route 178 east are compatible with planned improvements to Route 14 and will be required to maintain the concept LOS on Route 14.
+The improvements planned as part of this project for the intersection with Route 178 west is compatible with planned improvements to Route 14 and will be required to maintain the concept LOS on Route 14.

 The Bureau of Land Management (BLM) owns the majority of the land adjoining the highway throughout the limits of the project.
-There are a few pockets of privately owned land interspersed within the BLM land at the southern end of the project and a number of private parcels on both sides of the highway between Route 178 east and the northern limits of the project.
-Access to all private lands will be provided by either frontage roads or on a case by case basis, access openings onto the highway.
+There are a few pockets of privately owned land at the southern end of the project and a number of private parcels on both sides of the highway between Route 178 east and the northern limits of the project.
+Access to all private lands will be provided by either frontage roads or on a case by case basis.

 Dennee Alcala, Project Manager